 Let’s get right into it, shall we?

 Can Cats Bond With Other Cats?

-Contrary to many popular beliefs, cats aren’t solitary creatures.
+Some people might argue that dogs are better than cats as they seem to be more social, while kitties love to be left alone.
+Well, contrary to many popular beliefs, cats aren’t solitary creatures.
 In fact, some studies indicate that cats are social animals that, in feral conditions, live in groups consisting mainly of queens and their litter.
 The size of these groups depends on their hunting resources and not on their social skills.

 The same study also explains that during a cat’s socialization period the exposure to other cats, animals, and people will determine their relationship to them.
 This means that if a kitten didn’t come in contact with other cats or humans, for the first three months of its life, it’ll most likely associate strangers with danger.

 If kittens, on the other hand, grow up in a friendly environment where they interact with other cats, they can definitely create bonds.
 This shows that cats are very flexible when it comes to companionship and that they’re capable of creating friendships.
 Of course, Dr. Dantas points out that it also depends on the individual cat.

 Whether you adopted a pair of kittens from your local shelter or you brought a second cat into your home, the signs of two bonded cats aren’t easily missed.
 There are of course cats that can live in the same household and simply co-exist, but there are also cats that simply can’t get enough of each other.
 If you find your cat snuggled up, grooming each other and sharing that little spot of sunshine there’s a good chance they’re bonded!

 When Do Cats Become Bonded?